 The tests

 For each OCR engine, we looked at three things: how accurately individual words were transcribed, whether the text was read in the correct order, and how usable the output would be without extensive manual correction.
-Where relevant, we also calculated the Word Error Rate (WER) to provide an objective accuracy comparison.
+Where relevant, we also calculated the Word Error Rate (WER) to provide an objective accuracy comparison for this handwriting recognition comparison.

 The results below reflect how these services perform in practice, not just how they market themselves.